MJCappella/Chamaa-Management/README.md

 ## Chamaa Management APIs

-+ A set of APIs that can be used to manage a chamaa or a mini sacco.
-With several functionalities like:
+    A set of APIs that can be used to manage a chamaa or a mini sacco.

+## System unctionalities:
 + Registering a chamaa
 + Adding members to a chamaa
 + Loan application by members and approval by the administrators